oracle-livelabs/apex/ai-vision-lab/1-configure-oci/1-configure-oci.md

 In this lab, you learn how to configure OCI API keys.
 In Oracle Cloud Infrastructure (OCI), API keys are used for secure authentication when accessing OCI resources through REST APIs.

-OCI API keys consist of two parts: a public key and a private key.
-You use the Console to generate the private/public key pair.
-You can upload the public key if you already have a key pair.
+OCI API keys consist of two parts: a **Public key** and a **Private key**.
+You use the Console to generate the Private/Public key pair.

 ## Task 1: Generate API Keys using OCI Console